Pull belt selection guide

 The pull belt, adjusted to the right position for people with hips, directs the pull to the user's hips, not to the back, which is sensitive to jerks.

-Why do the drawstrings have leg loops?
+Why do the canicross belts have leg loops?

 Especially with slightly stronger dogs, the importance of the leg loops is emphasized: the loops prevent the belt from slipping up around the waist during exercise.
 A high waist/back belt combined with jerking and pulling easily leads to back injuries.
-In some of the drawstrings, the leg loops are removable.
+In some of the belts, the leg loops are removable.
 Belts without leg loops are suitable for outdoor activities and jogging with non-pulling dogs or very small dogs.

 Some Canicross belt choosers are worried about whether the leg loops rub or feel disgusting.
 However, you get used to the presence of leg loops quickly and if the belt is designed to suit the user and adjusted correctly, the leg loops should not rub.

 On hikes, dogs must be kept on a leash most of the time.
 However, many people want to keep their hands free while hiking, so attaching the leash to the hip is a convenient option.
 However, you should remember that the hip belts and their buckles are usually not designed to withstand a forward pull.
-If you don't want to take risks with the tire breaking, a separate Canicross belt is a good option.
+If you don't want to take risks with the backpack hipbelt breaking, a separate Canicross belt is a good option.

 Often, traditional canicross belts can get annoyingly stuck in the same place as the lap belt.
-Many hikers end up with belt models originally designed for canicrossning, where the belt attachment is lower than traditional canicross belts at the height of the buttocks and the belt attachment is freely sliding from side to side.
+Many hikers end up with belt models originally designed for canicross, where the belt attachment is lower than traditional canicross belts at the height of the buttocks and the belt attachment is freely sliding from side to side.
 This way, the belt does not start to turn on the person, even if the dog pulls to the side.

 Pictured is Non-stop dogwear CaniX Belt.